saleyn/papahome/README.md

 The fee percentage (defaults to 15%) is made configurable, and can be customized using the `config :papahome, :fee_overhead` option.

+The main actions which create a visit request and fulfill visits require updates to multiple tables.
+As such these updates are implemented using `Ecto.Multi` to ensure atomic updates in the context of a single transaction.

 ## Security

 Given the time limits for this assignment, there's no explicit authentication